Andrés Reisinger: Other works

 Since 2018, Reisinger's designs have been exhibited all around the globe at various art galleries.
-He has also collaborated commercially with some of the prominent international companies including Audi, Microsoft 365, Kettal, Tylko, Cassina, Ikea as well as with Ximena Caminos.
+He has also collaborated commercially with some of the prominent international companies including Audi, Microsoft 365, Kettal, Tylko, Cassina, Ikea, Dior Beauty, Zara, Gucci, Nahmias, Golden Goose as well as with Ximena Caminos.
 In 2019, he was recognized as one of the Young Guns Art Directors Club by The One Club.
-Later that year, he was also listed in Architectural Digest 100, a list by Architectural Digest that recognizes the most influential interior designers and architects around the world.
+Later that year and also in 2022, he was listed in Architectural Digest 100, a list by Architectural Digest that recognizes the most influential interior designers and architects around the world.
 In 2020, Reisinger was selected as Forbes 30 under 30 by Forbes.